TL;DR

 Intensity of exposure to French

-Learners who are fully immersed in a French-speaking environment like living with a French-speaking host family or working in a French-speaking workplace, tipycally progress more rapidly than those who have limited exposure to the language.
+Learners who are fully immersed in a French-speaking environment like living with a French-speaking host family or working in a French-speaking workplace, typically progress more rapidly than those who have limited exposure to the language.

 Language learning schools or platform that offer immersive experiences provide you with native-like opportunities to hear, speak, read, and write French in authentic contexts.
-This allows you to develop your French language skills more quickly and effectively.Â
+This allows you to fast-track your French language learning journey more effectively.

-For example, a study conducted by Barbara Freed ( 1995 ) compared the oral proficiency gains of leaners who studied French abroad in France with those who studied French only in the classroom setting.Â
+For example, a study conducted by Barbara Freed ( 1995 ) compared the oral proficiency gains of leaners who studied French abroad in France with those who studied French only in the classroom setting.

 The study found that learners who studied abroad made significantly greater progress in their speaking skills owing to the intensive exposure to the target language.